Biden fires the Architect of the Capitol after bipartisan criticism from lawmakers

 The inspector general's report was released last fall, but Blanton found himself in the hot seat again last week during a House Administration Committee hearing, where he told lawmakers that he wasn't on the grounds during the Jan.
 6 attack on the Capitol.

-"The Inspector General's report was highly concerning, which is, in part, why our first hearing was dedicated to providing oversight over the AOC," Steil said in a statement.
+"The Inspector General's report was highly concerning, which is, in part, why our first hearing was dedicated to providing oversight over the AOC," Steil said.
 "His refusal to be transparent and truthful has made clear that he can no longer lead the organization and must resign immediately."

 House Speaker Kevin McCarthy also called for Blanton's dismissal Monday.